FSO Safer

 FSO Safer (pronounced "saffer" /'sæfər/) is a floating oil storage and offloading vessel that is moored in the Red Sea north of the Yemeni city of Al Hudaydah.

 Prior to being emptied, the ship held more than 1.14 million barrels of oil.
 Its structure has been left exposed to humidity and corrosion with little or no maintenance since Yemen's civil war started in 2015.
 An impasse exists between Houthi groups and the Saudi-backed government over its ownership and responsibility.
-Inert gas on the ship that normally inhibits an explosion has dissipated, putting it at risk of exploding and causing an environmental disaster.
+Inert gas on the ship that normally inhibits an explosion had dissipated, putting it at risk of exploding and causing an environmental disaster.
 The ship is currently undergoing a United Nations-led salvage operation which has successfully removed the oil and will place it in much safer long-term storage.

 History

 Safer was built in 1976 by the Hitachi Zosen Corporation in Japan as the oil tanker Esso Japan.
 As built, her gross tonnage was 192,679 and deadweight tonnage 406,640 tons.
 She measured 362 m in length and her beam was 70 m.
 She was powered by a single steam turbine that gave her a service speed of 15.5 kn.

 In 1987, Esso Japan was converted into an unpropelled storage vessel and renamed Safer.
 She was moored about 7 km off the coast of Yemen in 1988 under the ownership of the Yemeni government via the national oil company, which used her to store and export oil from inland oil fields around Ma'rib.
 In her storage configuration, Safer has a capacity of about three million barrels of oil.